CQ

 By Philip Brasher and Niels Lesniewski, CQ Staff

-The continuing debate between the two parties over amendments suggests that floor consideration of the $969 billion farm policy measure (
+The continuing debate between the two parties over amendments suggests that floor consideration of the $969 billion farm policy measure (S 3240) is likely to extend into next week and possibly even into the next.

 The GOP amendment requests include proposals related to financial derivatives, non-navigable waters and work safety rules for children.